The Portugal D7 Visa and the Spain Non-Lucrative Visa are both options for individuals seeking long-term residency in Europe based on passive income.

 Family reunification: Portugal and Spain allow the main applicant to bring family members, including spouses, children under 18, dependent parents, siblings, or children over 18, who can enjoy similar benefits.

-Apply for citizenship: After five years, if legally living in Portugal, you can apply for either permanent residency or citizenship.
+Apply for citizenship: After five years, if legally living in Portugal, you can apply for either permanent residence or citizenship.
 However, while you can apply for citizenship in Spain, you can only do so after 10 years.

-Pathway to permanent residency: After a duration of five years, individuals holding either the D7 Visa or the Non-Lucrative Visa become eligible to apply for permanent residency.
+Permanent residence: After a duration of five years, individuals holding either the D7 Visa or the Non-Lucrative Visa become eligible to apply for permanent residency.

-Visa-free travel across | Yes | Yes |
+Visa-free travel across

 D7 vs. Non-Lucrative Visa Income Requirement